-13.49 The next ten billion years
+13.47 The next ten billion years

-The era of matter began about 50,506 years after the time of infinite redshift when the matter density $\rho_m$ first exceeded the radiation density $\rho_r$ .
+The era of matter began about 50,506 years after the time of infinite redshift when the matter density ρ_m first exceeded the radiation density ρ_r .
 Some 330,000 years later at $t \sim 380,000$ yr, the universe had cooled to about T = 3000 K or kT = 0.26 eV-a temperature at which less than 1% of the hydrogen was ionized.
 At this redshift of z = 1090, the plasma of ions and electrons became a transparent gas of neutral hydrogen and helium with trace amounts of deuterium, helium-3, and lithium-7.
 The photons emitted or scattered at that time as 0.26 eV or 3000 K photons have redshifted down to become the 2.7255 K photons of the cosmic microwave background (CMB) radiation.
-This time of last scattering and first transparency is called decoupling.
+This time of last scattering and first transparency often and inexplicably is called recombination.